Calcium supplementation is a multi-billion dollar industry.

 Calcium requires you to have some acid present.
 Acid blockers are “drug muggers” of calcium and other minerals.

 So this is interesting.
 There’s actually a gut flora-bone signaling ‘pathway’ and in animal studies, researchers proved that beneficial probiotic strains (Lactobacillus reuteri and Bifidobacterium longum) actually mitigated menopause-induced bone loss.
-Gut bacteria ‘talk’ to the bone bone cells whose task is to remodel bone tissue.
+Gut bacteria ‘talk’ to the bone cells whose task is to remodel bone tissue.
 These bacteria dictate the rate of remodeling.
 The more friendly flora you have, the faster your bone remodels.

 Poor probiotic status means weaker bones